 3. Its color has changed from pinkish to grayish or brown.

 A color shift isn’t always a bad thing.
 When exposed to heat, pork flesh changes color.
-If the color change is followed by any of the other symptoms discussed in this article, the meat is already rotten.
+If the color change is followed by any other symptoms discussed in this article, the meat is already rotten.

 4. The texture has changed